gabiudrescu/website/content/post/8-monofony/index.md

 ## Resource

-When I first learned about resources, my first question was: wtf is a resource and what's the difference between that and an entity?
+When I first learned about Resources, my first question was: wtf is a resource and what's the difference between that and an entity?

-Well, if you declare your entity as a resource, the SyliusResourceBundle will provide you:
+Well, if you declare your entity as a Resource, the SyliusResourceBundle will provide you:

  - a factory class to build your entity as you need it, so you don't need to `$entity = new Entity();` everywhere.
  - a repository with basic methods to cover adding, removing, paginating and database retrieval